Car Rental in Malabo (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from the airport upon arrival as city center options are limited - international agencies are generally more reliable than local operators, though verify insurance coverage carefully as standards vary in Equatorial Guinea.
+Rent from the airport upon arrival as city center options are limited - international agencies typically offer better vehicle maintenance and insurance coverage than local operators in Malabo.

-Before driving off, thoroughly document any existing damage with photos and check that spare tire, jack, and emergency equipment are present - road conditions outside Malabo can be challenging and assistance may be far away.
+Before driving off, thoroughly document any existing damage with photos and verify you have a spare tire, jack, and emergency contact numbers, as roadside assistance may be limited outside the city.

-Download offline maps before arrival as GPS signal and mobile data can be unreliable outside the city center - familiarize yourself with main routes as street signage in Malabo may be limited.
+Download offline maps before arrival as GPS signal and mobile data can be unreliable in some areas - familiarize yourself with major landis as street signage may be inconsistent.

-Police and military checkpoints are frequent throughout Malabo and Equatorial Guinea.
-Always carry your passport, driver's license, and vehicle documentation, and remain polite and patient during stops.
+Police and military checkpoints are common throughout Malabo and Equatorial Guinea - always carry your passport, driver's license, and vehicle documents, and remain polite and patient during stops.

-Heavy tropical rainfall can occur suddenly, creating hazardous driving conditions with reduced visibility and flooded roads.
-Monitor weather conditions and avoid driving during severe storms when possible.
+Heavy tropical rainfall can occur suddenly, creating hazardous road conditions with poor drainage and reduced visibility - reduce speed significantly during rain and avoid driving through standing water of unknown depth.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners